Fall Reading Center

 1. Swing Center – swings, toddler swings, or rope swings

-2. Climbing Center – climbing structure, monkey bars, or low climbing wall
+2. Climbing Center – climbing structure, monkey bars, or low climbing wall (be sure to provide safe area below the structures)

 3. Balance/Coordination Center – balance beams, stepping stones, or logs